eyjohn/evdev.me/_posts/2019-11-03-automated-deployment-with-brigade.md

 ### 5. Testing the pipeline

-By pushing to the `staging` branch I can now test that both jobs are working and validate that my staging URL is working.
+By pushing to the `staging` branch I can now test that both jobs are working.

 {:refdef: style="text-align: center;"}
 ![Screenshot of fresh project in Brigade dashboard]({{ "/assets/posts/automated-deployment-with-brigade/pipeline.png" | relative_url }})